JenniferEHoule/Circuit_Synthesis/README.md

     the starting data generated from ADS for an LR circuit.
     * `output_from_4port_simulation_netlist_s.npy`,`output_from_4port_simulation_netlist_f.npy` are
     the data generated from ADS using the generated netlist.
+- ads_mat_format_new.py: converts the ADS .mat output (saved as MATLAB file) to .np arrays
+    * see `ADS.mat` for an example MATLAB output.

 # Full program
 See example ex2_Y.py.
 This example:
 1. Imports data.
 This is assumed to be Y' data (see flowchart in Flowchart file).